-Fête de l’Ours – Bear festival and Carnival, Saint-Laurent-de-Cerdans
+Fête de l’Ours – Bear Festival, Saint-Laurent-de-Cerdans

 Bear Festival and Carnival

-The Saint-Laurent bearfest is based around age-old traditions.
+The Saint Laurent bearfest is based around age-old traditions.

 In the past, the young men of the mountain villages of the Pyrénées would attempt to capture a bear at this time of year, in order to prove their bravery!